pmccthy/data-science-playground/README.md

 # Machine Learning Playground

-This repo is a place to play around with machine learning models to get an understanding of how they work and practical experience of implementing them.
+This repo is a place to play around with machine learning algorithms (including both classical and deep learning models) to get an understanding of how they work and practical experience of implementing them.

 **CNNs**